 When Is Disneyland Reopening?

 Disneyland Resort begins a phased reopening starting in July 2020.
 Downtown Disney will reopen on July 9.
-Disneyland and Disney California Adventure are scheduled to reopen on July 17.
-Guests planning to stay at Disney’s Grand Californian Hotel & Spa and Disney’s Paradise Pier Hotel can book from July 23 onward.
+Disneyland and Disney California Adventure closed until further notice.
+Guests planning to stay at Disney’s Grand Californian Hotel & Spa and Disney’s Paradise Pier Hotel can book from August 1 onward.

 What If I Bought Tickets Before the Parks Closed?